RichardHeriawan/fa22-cse110-lab3/standup.md

 # **Growth Team Weekly Stand Up**
 Date: Wed Oct 12 2022

-###What did work on yesterday?
+What did work on yesterday?
-1. Creating meeting muinutes using HTML and CSS
-2. Using new things in HTML and CSS
+_Share your progress on the sprint goals._
+1.
+2.

-###What am I working on today?
+What am I working on today?
-1. Continue building my meeting minutes website
-2. Learning new tools in CSS
+_Mention the things you want to accomplish today._
+1.
+2.

-###What issues are blocking me?
+What issues are blocking me?
+_Is there anything preventing you from getting you work done?_
-1. None
+1.